brimdata/zed/docs/language/overview.md

 A regular expression is specified in the familiar slash syntax where the expression begins with a `/` character and ends with a terminating `/` character.
-The string between the slashed (exclusive of those characters) is the regular expression.
+The string between the slashes (exclusive of those characters) is the regular expression.

 The format of Zed regular expressions follows the syntax of the